thu-info-community/thu-info-app/packages/thu-info-lib/README.md

 ## Compatibility

-The library uses [a customized fork of `cross-fetch`](https://github.com/UNIDY2002/cross-fetch/tree/rn-array-buffer), which provides a uniformed support of handling network requests across node, browsers and react-native.
+The library uses `cross-fetch`, which provides a uniformed support of handling network requests across node, browsers and react-native.

 ## Installation